VowSoftware/notes-webdev/README.md

 Source: https://web.dev/learn/html/forms

 When data needs to be inputted by the user, validated, and sent to a server for processing, use the `<form>` element.
 The `action` attribute specifies the URL that processes the submitted data, which is the current URL if omitted.
-The `method` the attribute specifies the HTTP method used.
+The `method` attribute specifies the HTTP method used.

 Form controls are widgets that make up the form.
 Each control that needs processing should have a `name` attribute.
 If for some reason a control should be placed outside the `<form>` element, use the `form` attribute to specify the id of the form that the control belongs to.